zao95/create-serverless-api/README.md

 ## 🚀Quick Overview

-1. Click "Use current template" to create a repository.

-2. Setting aws credentials file.

-3. Execute below commands
+    📌 Before we proceed with the work below, you must set [aws credential](#detail-usage)

     ```
-    npm i
+    npx create-serverless-api my-api
+    cd my-api
-    npm run bootstrap
+    npm bootstrap
-    npm run deploy
+    npm deploy
     ```

-4. Check the api endpoint output to the terminal.
+And Check the api endpoint output to the terminal.

-5. You will have a fully operational api service.
+You will have a fully operational api service.

 For detail, please refer to the explanation below.